ashaheer1/Project-2/README.md

 As it can be seen from the plots, Parameter $P_{max}$ and $n$ have the highest sensitivity to the system of differential equations.
 Therefore, these parameters must be studied more.
 Moreover, it is also evident from the plot that $K_s$ is least sensitive since even changing it 10% did not affect the system at all.
 Therefore, it can be concluded that $K_s$ is not an important parameter and could be disregarded in some cases.

+Overall, the analysis looked at a set of coupled ordinary differential which were a kinetic model for production of ethanol in a biomass batch reactor with substrate and cell present.
+We first plotted the data using the parameters estimated by the paper.
+Then we minimized the parameters and fitted the experimental data, producing better parameters.
+Then we did a bifurcation analysis to determine how the steady state changes with change in a parameter.
+Lastly, we did sensitivity analysis to determine which parameter change affect the system the most.
+The result showed that the parameters $P_{max}$ and $n$ were the most sensitive parameter and must be studied more.
+On the other hand parameter $K_s$ had the least effect on the system and thus the system is not sensitive to change in $K_s$ parameter.